jackweinbender/sweetpeonies.com/_posts/2011-06-11-white-wedding-bridal-luncheon.markdown

 layout: post
 author: tiffany
 title: "White Wedding Bridal Luncheon"
-assets: /assets/images2011-06-11white-wedding-bridal-luncheon
+assets: /assets/images/2011-06-11-white-wedding-bridal-luncheon/
 categories:
 - Events
+- Flowers
+- In The Garden
+tags:
-- flowers
+- Wedding Flowers
-- in the garden
+- Arrangements
 ---

 This past Friday, I helped Linda host a beautiful bridal luncheon.
 The weather was fantastic, sitting in the mid-eighties and the flowers were absolutely exquisite.